Moe-hacker/ruri/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.14021121.svg)](https://doi.org/10.5281/zenodo.14021121)
 -----------------
 # WARNING:
+For production, I fully recommand you to use tools like crun, youki, containerd, docker, podman, they are more secure and stable.
+This is an non-OCI tool and, you take your own risk using it when you really need.
+The whole project is experimental!
+# WARNING:
 > [!WARNING]
 > ruri should always be executed with root privileges(sudo), and do not set SUID or any capability on it!